 ZOHYDRO ER is:

-- A strong, long-acting (extended-release) prescription pain medicine that contains an opioid (narcotic).
-Taking ZOHYDRO ER can cause opioid addiction, abuse, misuse, overdose and death, even if you take your dose correctly as prescribed.
-Because of this, ZOHYDRO ER is used only to manage pain that is severe enough to require daily, around-the-clock, long-term treatment with an opioid, when other pain treatments such as non-opioid pain medicines or immediate-release opioid medicines do not treat your pain well enough or you cannot tolerate them.
+- A strong prescription pain medicine that contains an opioid (narcotic) that is used to treat pain severe enough to require daily, around-the-clock, long-term treatment with an opioid, when other pain treatments such as non-opioid pain medicines or immediate-release opioid medicines do not treat your pain well enough or you cannot tolerate them.

 - Not for use to treat pain that is not around-the-clock.